 1) The complaint had been made outside the time limit

-The SLCC operates strict time limits for accepting complaints, which require complaints to be made within one year of the service ending or the conduct occurring.
+The SLCC operates strict time limits for accepting complaints.
+This means complaints must be made by a certain time after the service ending or the conduct occurring.
 However, the SLCC will disregard any time it considers that the complainer was excusably unaware of their concerns.
-If you make a complaint after the one year deadline has passed, it is unlikely that we will be able to consider your complaint unless there are exceptional circumstances.
+If you make a complaint after the deadline has passed, it is unlikely that we will be able to consider your complaint unless there are exceptional circumstances.

 2) Complaints that are frivolous, vexatious or totally without merit

 These terms are contained in the 2007 Act.
 The SLCC does not underestimate how important complaints are to those who make them.
 We know that to receive a decision that a complaint is not going to be investigated for one of these reasons can be upsetting - both because the complaint is rejected and because of the terms themselves.